SadMadLad/sadmadlad.github.io/_posts/2023-10-23-ownership-borrowing-and-slice-type.md

 ---
+title: 'Ownership, Borrowing and Slice Type'
 categories: [Programming, Rust]
 tag: [Rust, Programming, Conceptual, Notes]
 ---

-Rust inherently has no garbage collector management.
+Rust inherently has no garbage collector.
 Instead, it relies on an important concept of **ownership**.

 > Before moving onto ownership, it is important to discuss the difference between **heap** and **stack**. **Stack** is organized memory in which data is pushed and popped from the stack.
 It follows the *LIFO* (Last In First Out) sequence.
 Stack is *faster* and data types like integers, characters are stored on it. **Heap** is less organized when it comes to storing data.
 It is *slower* than stack.
-When it comes to storing data in heap, it needs to know how much space does it need to free before storing the variable on the go, which is why it is slower.
+When it comes to storing data in heap, it needs to know how much space does it need to free up before storing the variable on the go, which is why it is slower.
 It needs to keep the pointer for memory too.
 Storing data types like vectors requires heaps.
 {: .prompt-tip }

 Following are the rules of ownership in Rust: